SuyashJoshi179/TryScape/QUICKSTART.md

 → Make sure you copied `.env.example` to `.env` and filled in your Azure credentials

 ### "Failed to generate image"
-→ Verify your deployment name matches your Azure OpenAI DALL-E 3 deployment
+→ Verify your deployment name matches your Azure OpenAI gpt-image-1 deployment

 ### Dependencies won't install
 → Make sure you're using Python 3.8+ and have activated your virtual environment